The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/candidates/index.md

 # Candidate Perspective

-This section approaches AI-assisted recruiting from the standpoint of candidates and applicants — people who are subjected to hiring systems but do not choose or control them.

-It exists to document what candidates should reasonably expect, what they can question, and where current practice often falls short.
+**This section is written for candidates.**

+Specifically: job seekers who are trying to understand how AI and automation are used in recruiting, what their rights are, and what they can realistically do if they believe a hiring system has misjudged them.

-This section is not written for system buyers.
+This is not a guide for HR teams or vendors.
+It is not advice on how to “beat” hiring systems.

+It exists to help candidates make sense of systems they are subjected to, but do not control.

 ---

 ## Why this section exists

-Recruiting systems are typically designed, evaluated, and procured without meaningful input from candidates.
+Modern recruiting systems are usually designed, evaluated, and purchased without meaningful input from candidates.

 As a result:
 - automation is often invisible